cosmos/cosmos/whitepaper.md

 A GnuClear shard is an independent blockchain that exchanges IBC messages with the Hub.
 From the Hub's perspective, a shard is a multi-asset account that can send and receive tokens using IBC packets.
-Like an account, a shard cannot send more tokens than it has, but can receive tokens from others who have them.
+Like a cryptocurrency account, a shard cannot transfer more tokens than it has, but can receive tokens from others who have them.
 In certain cases, a shard may be granted special priveleges to act as a "source" of some token, where, in addition to the shard's balance in that token, it can send up to some maximum rate of additional tokens out to other accounts or shards, thereby inflating that token's supply.
 Such packets are similar to the "coin" packet, but have type "issue".
 Packets of type "issue" for a particular token may originate from only one shard - that is, there may be only one priveleged shard per token type.
 On Genesis day, a select number of priveleged shards will be created to act as pegs to other cryptocurrencies.
 The creation of new priviledged shards is left to governance.

 Note that a shard where +⅔ of the validators are Byzantine can commit invalid state.
 Since the very purpose of the GnuClear hub is to avoid verifying every